Policies

 Attendance by Children

-Any program attended by children under 18 requires adult supervision.
+Any program attended by children under 12 requires parental or guardian supervision.

 Number of Programs, Limitation

-The Library reserves the right to limit the number of times an organization may use a Room within a calendar month, and a calendar year.
+The Library reserves the right to limit the number of times an organization may use the Meeting Room within a calendar month and a calendar year.

 Organization’s Clean Up of Room